emberjs/rfcs/text/0334-deprecate-some-utils.md

 ## Detailed design

-`Ember.isEmpty`, `Ember.isBlank`, `Ember.isNone`, `Ember.isPresent`, `notEmpty`, `empty`, and `none` will be deprecated at first with an addon that extracts these methods for users that still find value in these utility methods.
+`Ember.compare`, `Ember.isBlank`, `Ember.isEmpty`, `Ember.isEqual`, `Ember.isNone`, `Ember.isPresent`, `Ember.tryInvoke`, `Ember.typeOf`, `notEmpty`, `empty`, and `none` will be deprecated at first with an addon that extracts these methods for users that still find value in these utility methods.
 Any instantiation of one of these functions imported from `@ember/utils` will log a deprecation warning, notifying the user that this method is deprecated and provide a link to the supported addon.

 Addons that previously relied on these utility methods would also be expected to install this package.
 Moreover, to ease adoption of the external addon, a codemod will become available for the community.